Aetherinox/csf-firewall/docs/docs/insiders/sponsors.md

     - sponsor
 ---

-## Our Sponsors
+A big thank you to everyone who has sponsored ConfigServer Security & Firewall!

-A huge thank you to the following people who have sponsored ConfigServer Security & Firewall.
+Want to be featured on our Sponsor list and join the **Insiders Program**?
+Learn more about our [Insiders](../insiders/index.md) program.

 <br />